sameerabachoti/blog/_posts/2016-03-30-sinatra-outdoor-activity-tracker.md

 different functionalities.
 After thinking about the setup, I decided that a user would be able to sign up for an account, login, and once logged in, would be able to add a location and location details to their list of locations.
-Once a location is added, the user can add an outdoor activity, log details about the activity (time, distance covered, thoughts, etc.), and choose which location from their added locations the activity takes places in.
+Once a location is added, the user can add an outdoor activity, log details about the activity (time, distance covered, thoughts, etc.), and choose which location from their added locations the activity takes place in.
 The user can also see what locations other users have visited, and the users that visited them.

 **Models and Migrations**